 If you’re anything like me, you mark the four seasons by sports seasons rather than calendar dates and weather.
-It’s not spring until first pitch or fall until opening kickoff.

 But 2020 has upended everything in the sports world.